A-N-M-Noor/mechaScratch_404/README.md

 ## Overview of our Repository
  * `chassis` - this folder contains the pictures of the chassis that we used on our robot.
+ * `experiments` - codes that were used to do experiments.
  * `models` - the 3D printable files used in our robot.
+ * `pre` - getting started guide.
  * `schematic` - contains the schematic of the electrical system of our robot.
  * `src` - contains the main code of our robot.
- * `experiments` - codes that were used to do experiments.
  * `video` - contains the video link of YouTube where our robot can be seen in action.
  * `t-photos` - contains one serious and one funny photo of our team.
  * `v-photos` - contains the photos of the robot from all required directions
- * `others` - other essential photos
+ * `others` - other essential photos.

 ## Program infrastructure and explanation of algorithm.